nodejs/node/doc/guides/collaborator-guide.md

   `FYI - PR deleted #YYYY`.
-* Email `tsc@iojs.org` with the link to the issues in the `premature-disclosures` repo so that the TSC is aware that they may need to expidite handling of the issue due to premature disclosure.
+* Email `tsc@iojs.org` with the link to the issues in the `premature-disclosures` repo so that the TSC is aware that they may need to expedite handling of the issue due to premature disclosure.

 ## Accepting modifications